srschreiber/POC-GH-Actions-Issue-Validate/README.md

 1. Open Viscosity (CMD + Space type Viscosity) - a Globe icon will appear in your menubar

 1. Try to connect!

+1. Enter your username and LDAP / Okta password when prompted.

+1. When promptmed for the FIDO 2FA token, visit the URL included and submit the token from `fido-challenger`

-It should work now!
+1. It should work now!

 ## Updating